rhezab/smile/docs/labconfig.md

 ![Github overview](/images/labconfig-github-overview.png)

-Next you should clone a local copy of this repo to your computer using the `http` method:
+Next you should clone a local copy of this repo to your computer:

 ![Cloned repo](/images/labconfig-github-clone.png)